Wildfire Preparation Helps Prevent Property Loss

 • Do not park vehicles in tall, dry grass.

-• Keep grills and propane tanks away from your house and do not use grills during high-risk conditions.
+• Keep grills and propane tanks away from your home, and do not use grills during high-risk conditions.

-• Always have a fire extinguisher and, ideally, a water supply when you are working with power equipment outside.
+• Always have a fire extinguisher and, ideally, a water supply when you work with power equipment outside.

-3. Have a plan in place in the event a wildfire does threaten your property:
+3. Have a plan in case a wildfire threatens your property:

 • Maintain a detailed property inventory of your home.
 Acuity has a home inventory worksheet you can use.

-• Review your homeowners policy regularly with your independent agent to be sure you have adequate coverage for your home and personal property.
+• Regularly review your home insurance policy with your independent agent to ensure you have adequate coverage.

-• Be sure everyone in your home knows the location of fire extinguishers, hoses, fire-fighting tools, and shutoffs for gas, electric, and water.
+• Be sure everyone in your home knows the location of fire extinguishers, hoses, fire-fighting tools, and shutoffs for gas, electricity, and water.

 • Create an evacuation plan for your family, pets, and livestock.